School of Pharmacy and Biomedical Sciences

-Peter is the Head of the School of Pharmacy and Biomedical Sciences within the College of Clinical and Biomedical Sciences.
-He is also the Director for Research and Innovation within the College.
+Peter is the Head of the School of Pharmacy and Biomedical Sciences within the Faculty of Clinical and Biomedical Sciences.
+He is also the Director for Research and Innovation within the Faculty.
 A pharmacist by profession, Peter’s research interests are in the field of drug delivery, focusing on delivering drugs to the lung.
 He also has particular interests in healthcare law and ethics, veterinary pharmacy and healthcare education.

 Peter graduated with a Bachelor of Pharmacy degree from the Welsh School of Pharmacy, Cardiff in 1994, following which he undertook his pre-registration pharmacist placement at St Peter’s Hospital, Surrey.
 He then spent some time as a basic grade pharmacist at the Royal Free Hospital, London, before returning to Cardiff University to commence a PhD investigating the development of solution pressurised metered dose inhaler systems.